How To Do a Percutaneous Cricothyrotomy

 Additional Considerations for Percutaneous Cricothyrotomy

-• The cricothyroid membrane should be readily identifiable because with the guidewire technique often no skin incision is made initially.
+• The cricothyroid membrane should be readily identifiable as no skin incision is typically made with the guidewire technique.
 Anatomic distortions will make the cricothyroid membrane less identifiable.

 • Sterile technique is necessary to prevent local microbial contamination during the procedure.